farooq-unnisa/calculator-app-react-public/README.md

 3) resetCalculator: resets the display
 4) deleteFunction: deletes the last digit of the currentOperand
 5) dotFunction: adds decimal point to the currentOperand
-6) equalsFunction: gives the result of operations performed on previous and current operands Let's understand the functionality of the % symbol:
+6) equalsFunction: gives the result of operations performed on previous and current operands.\

+Let's understand the functionality of the % symbol:\
- The % symbol gives percentage value of a digit.
+ The % symbol gives percentage value of a digit.\
-  Case 1:
+  Case 1:\
     When prevOperand is empty.
-Say currentOperand = 2, when we click on % then result will be 0.02 Case 2:
+Say currentOperand = 2, when we click on % then result will be 0.02\
+  Case 2:\
     Say previous operand = 10, this.state.operator = + and currentOperand = 1.
-Then when you click on % button you'll get the o/p as 10+0.1 = 10.1
+Then when you click on % button you'll get the o/p as 10+0.1 = 10.1\
-    Here 0.1 = 1% (of) 10
+    Here 0.1 = 1% (of) 10\
-Note:
+**Note:**
-When working with decimal numbers you might face a problem as shown below:
+When working with decimal numbers you might face a problem as shown below:\
-12.9 - 12 = 0.9000000000000004
+12.9 - 12 = 0.9000000000000004\
 To understand why this happens check: https://stackoverflow.com/questions/3439040/why-does-adding-two-decimals-in-javascript-produce-a-wrong-result

 # Getting Started with Create React App